8rents/fish/README.md

 # `msys2` Fish Shell Configuration

-My Settings for Fish Shell on the msys2 platform
+> *My Settings for Fish Shell on the msys2 platform*

+---